asteinmeyer/digitaldev-deeplens-chocolate/README.md

 IMPORTANT: Script must be run using python 2 and not python 3, so ensure python 2 is installed appropriately.

 Input this command into gitbash: git clone https://github.com/zhreshold/mxnet-ssd.git Now navigate to the where the mxnet folder has been saved.
 You will need to move the models that you have unzipped and renamed into the “Models” folder.
-NOW cd into the mxnet folder from the command window and install mxnet using this command: “mxnet==1.1.0.post0”.
+Now cd into the mxnet folder from the command window and install mxnet using this command: “mxnet==1.1.0.post0”.
 Once mxnet is installed in this folder, input the following command to rectify the model artifacts:

-python deploy.py --network vgg16_reduced --prefix model/jhg_choc_model_algo_1 --nms 0.45 --data-shape 480 --num-class 2
+python deploy.py --network resnet50 --prefix model/jhg_choc_model_algo_1 --nms 0.45 --data-shape 480 --num-class 2

 Obviously you will need to adapt this command to the training job that you utilised to create this model, where – prefix is the prefix you renamed your model artifacts to.
 If this command has been executed correctly, there will now be the same files but with two new artifacts starting with “deploy_”.
 Take note of this name as you will need to use it in your lambda function for inference.
 You will need to use 7zip to turn these files back into “model.tar.gz”.
 You need to do this by turning them into a “.tar” first and then subsequently a “.tar.gz”.
 Upload these model artifacts to the original s3 location with the same name, replacing the old one.

 Step 6: Create Inference Function (Lambda)

 Navigate to the AWS Lambda console and create a function.
 Ensure that the Lambda function name begins with “deeplens-“ or else the deeplens will not be able to read the data.
-The Lambda is provided within this Git Repository, with some minor alterations needed to be made to cater for your specific project variables, which is highlighted in the code itself.
+Also ensure you use a blueprint that includes the GreengrassDK environment.
+The Lambda is provided within this Git Repository, with some minor alterations needed to be made to cater for your specific project variables, which is highlighted in the code itself (namely model name, output map, image size and model type).

 Once you have created this lambda, click save all, then “Deploy” and then scroll up to the top of the page and select “Publish new Version”.
 You will need to do these steps every time you update your lambda before re-uploading it onto the deeplens.